Bible translations into Kazakh: Publication

 Acts, Mark, and a tentative edition of Matthew was published by the British and Foreign Bible Society/China Inland Mission in "Tihwafu" (Ürümqi) in 1917.
 A 2nd edition, (new ed. of the 1917 translation by G. W. Hunter) of Mark was published in Shanghai in 1918.
 A 2nd edition (new ed. of the 1917 translation by G. W. Hunter) of Acts was published by the British and Foreign Bible Society in Shanghai in 1919.
 All four Gospels were published again by the British and Foreign Bible Society in Shanghai in 1927, and again in 1928.
 The Shanghai BFBS also published Genesis in 1931.
 There may have also been other parts of the Bible translated by G. W. Hunter, but they are lost, as is record of them.

+Kyeli Kitap

 A modern translation of the entire Kazak Bible was published by Yeni Yaşam Yayınları in 2010 in Istanbul.